Product

 Per user pricing can rarely stand alone

-In order to work, per user pricing almost always needs to be combined with another SaaS pricing model.
+To work, per user pricing almost always needs to be combined with another SaaS pricing model.

 Salesforce has different plan levels as well as add-on products and services.